synqs/pennylane-ls/README.md

 # PennyLane Labscript Plugin
 Our pennylane plugin for labscript.
-Our attempt to connect the [labscript suite](https://github.com/labscript-suite/) to some circuit diagrams.
+Our attempt to connect the [Labscript Suite](https://github.com/labscript-suite/) to some circuit diagrams.
 We choose [Pennylane](https://pennylane.ai/).

 This repo is based on [the plugin template](https://github.com/XanaduAI/pennylane-plugin-template) provided by pennylane.
 An example Pennylane plugin is of [ProjectQ](https://github.com/XanaduAI/pennylane-pq).
 It is well-designed and written by C. Gogolin.

+## Features
+- Proposes an interface to the low-level experimental control of the Labscript Suite by generating experimental sequence files on the fly through a higher-level framework.
+- Includes two devices for the SynQS group at the Kirchhoff-Institute for Physics of Prof. Fred Jendrzejewski.

 ## Installation